agerada/AIgarMIC/docs/source/developer.rst

     pytest

-3. Build documentation by running:
+3. Test and build documentation by running:

 .. code-block:: bash

     cd docs
+    make doctest
     make html

 4. Build the package by running: